Talos: Narrative

 Pseudo-Apollodorus collected several traditions regarding the origin, form, and death of Talos.
 In relation to his origin, two theories are given: either he belonged to the Race of Bronze, or he had been given to Minos by Hephaestus (no reason is given).
 Another two theories are provided regarding his form: he was either a bull or a bronze man.
 Pseudo-Apollodorus further states that Talos guarded Crete by running around the island three times daily and that he had a single vein running from his neck to his ankles, which was stopped with a bronze nail at the end.

 Pseudo-Apollodorus also gives three variants regarding his death.
-The first two are at the hands of Medea: either she drove him mad with drugs, or, promising to making him immortal, she pulled the nail from his ankle, which caused the ichor to flow out.
+The first two are at the hands of Medea: either she drove him mad with drugs, or, promising him immortality, she pulled the nail from his ankle, which caused the ichor to flow out.
 The final variant is that he was killed by the Argonaut Poeas, who shot an arrow into his ankle.

 Artistic sources

 Artistic sources linking Talos with the Argonauts significantly predate the account of Apollonius.
 On three kraters from around 400 BCE, his death at the hands of the Argonauts is depicted.
 One red-figure vase, now in the Jatta National Archaeological Museum, is the name vase of the Talos Painter.
 It shows Talos falling backwards, into the arms of the Dioskouroi.
 In order to distinguish his form from that of the other figures on the vase, Talos is painted in white, with details painted in brown and yellow.
 To the left stands Medea, holding a bowl, and looking across at Talos.
 Behind her is the Argo, with two more seated figures, inscribed as Zetes and Calais, whilst a third, unnamed figure, disembarks.
 To the right, the seated figures of Poseidon and Amphitrite look on.
 Below them a woman, identified by some as a representation of Crete, and by others as Europa, is shown fleeing from the scene.

 Another vase, from Caudium (modern Montesarchio), has been identified as depicting the death of Talos.
 A bearded Talos, slightly larger than the other figures, falls to the right, into the arms of the Dioskouroi.
-An unnamed youth kneels to the left, tightly holding an implement of some sort with which he is manipulating a small, circular object — potentially a nail — on Talos's ankle.
+An unnamed youth kneels to the left, tightly holding an implement of some sort with which he is manipulating a small, circular object – potentially a nail – on Talos's ankle.
 A woman stands behind the youth, bending down towards him.
 One arm is obscured, but in the other she holds a bowl.
 Behind her stands another unnamed woman.
 Suggestions as to her identity include a representation of Crete as a nymph or an attendant of Medea's.
 A small, winged, and bearded figure hovers next to Talos's ankle, gesturing closely to the site with the circular object.
 This figure is probably Thanatos.